googleapis/google-cloud-cpp/ARCHITECTURE.md

   integration tests where we test the library using emulators and/or the production environment.
 - `testing/` contains testing utilities shared by the unit tests and the integration tests of the library.
-They are not intended to be part of the

 ## The `*Client` classes